NChart3D Tutorial

 m_view.chart.licenseKey = "Your license key"

-You can put this code to awakeFromNib
+You can put this code to loadView

-method of MainController
+method of ViewController

 .You may switch on anti-aliasing (that is off by default).
 It will not hurt performance, because the anti-aliasing algorithm is adaptive, so it is recommended to switch it on to get better visual quality of the image.
 Add the following line of code: